Most companies approach employee performance monitoring the wrong way. They either:

 1. Set Clear Goals for Each Employee

 Any meaningful performance monitoring system needs a foundation of documented objectives.
 And while SMART goals might be a cliché, they do get the job done.
-Here’s how you should use them:

 - Specific: Not “improve customer satisfaction” but “reduce ticket response time to under 2 hours.”
 You need to break down vague objectives into concrete actions that leave no room for misinterpretation.

 - Measurable: If you can’t measure it, you can’t improve it.
-Every goal needs concrete numbers and data points to track progress, whether that’s revenue targets, customer ratings, or project milestones.
+Every individual goal needs concrete numbers and data points to track progress, whether that’s revenue targets, customer ratings, or project milestones.
 For example, “demonstrate leadership” becomes “mentor two junior team members to project-ready status by Q3.”

 - Achievable: Setting impossible goals kills motivation faster than no goals at all.
 Look at past performance, available resources, and market conditions to set targets that stretch skills without breaking spirits.